application-research/autoretrieve/README.md

 # Autoretrieve

-Autoretrieve is a standalone gateway server / Bitswap provider that bridges Filecoin Graphsync content over to Bitswap clients.
+Autoretrieve is a standalone Graphsync-to-Bitswap proxy server that allows IPFS clients to retrieve data which may be available on the Filecoin network but not on IPFS.

-When a Bitswap client requests data from Autoretrieve, Autoretrieve asks either Estuary or an STI indexer which Filecoin service providers are hosting it, starts a retrieval deal with a selected SP, and streams the incoming blocks to the Bitswap client.
+## What problem does Autoretrieve solve?

+Protocol Labs develops two related but incompatible decentralized data transfer protocols - Bitswap and GraphSync, which back the IPFS and Filecoin networks, respectively.
+These networks are fundamentally incompatible - a client of one network cannot retrieve data from a provider of the other.
+[TODO: link more info about differences.]
+This raises the following issue: what if there is data that exists on Filecoin, but not on IPFS?

+Autoretrieve is a "translational proxy" that allows data to be transferred from Filecoin to IPFS in an automated fashion.
+The existing alternatives for Autoretrieve's Filecoin-to-IPFS flow are the Boost IPFS node that providers may optionally enable, and manual transfer.

 ## Usage